qlem/drop-api/README.md

  - API's queries, mutations and subscriptions are exposed in the playground (open the SCHEMA tab on the right)
  - API authentication

-generate a valid token through mutations such as `login` or `signup` Then copy/paste it into the HTTP HEADERS section of the playground like this
+generate a valid token through mutations such as `login` or `signup` then copy/paste it into the HTTP HEADERS section of the playground like this
 ```
 {
   "Authorization": "Bearer __token__"